 Address: Great Russell St, London WC1B 3DG, United Kingdom

-The British Museum was founded in 1753, largely based on the professional and scientific collection of Sir Hans Sloane.
-The museum first opened to the public on January 15, 1759, in Montagu House (now Spencer House), which now serves as the museum’s headquarters.
+The British Museum was founded in 1753, largely based on Sir Hans Sloane’s professional and scientific collection.
+The museum opened to the public on January 15, 1759, in Montagu House (now Spencer House), which now serves as the museum’s headquarters.

 The British Museum is one of the world’s largest museums, with a collection that spans two million years of human history.
 The museum houses some of humanity’s most iconic artifacts, from the Rosetta Stone to the Elgin Marbles.